 - Loop: Birds that follow an annual circle are loop migrants.
 This migration includes two distinctly different routes to and from breeding grounds, often taking advantage of varied resources at different times of the year.
 For example, rufous hummingbirds follow a coastal route in spring on their way from Mexico to Alaska but take advantage of mountain wildflowers on an interior southbound route in autumn.
 Loop migration is also common with many seabirds and shorebirds as they use seasonal variations in wind patterns to aid their flight.

 - Irruptive: Bird irruptions are highly unpredictable but spectacular migrations that bring large numbers of birds into unusual areas, most often in winter.
-Unlike nomads, irruptive birds may be found far outside their expected ranges during this type of migration, but the reason is the same – the search for suitable food and water resources.
-Types of migrating birds that exhibit irruptive patterns include redpolls, varied thrushes, evening grosbeaks, crossbills and snowy owls.
+Unlike nomads, irruptive birds may be found far outside their expected ranges during this type of migration, but the reason is the same: the search for suitable food and water resources.
+Types of migrating birds that exhibit irruptive patterns include redpolls, varied thrushes, evening grosbeaks, crossbills, and snowy owls.

-- Dispersal: While not always considered a true migration, bird dispersal is nonetheless relatively predictable and seasonal, though only once a year.
+- Dispersal: While not always considered a true migration, bird dispersal is nonetheless relatively predictable and seasonal, though only once in a bird's lifetime.
 In this migration, juvenile birds are forced away from their hatching grounds and must seek out their territories as their parents continue to use the same range.
 This is more common among birds that are year-round residents of the same range and will defend their territories throughout the year, such as woodpeckers.

 - Leap Frog: A leap frog or skip migration is a unique pattern where a northern population will migrate a greater distance to skip over a sedentary population of the same species.
 A year-round range is thus occupied in between the breeding and wintering grounds of the leapfrogging population, but the individual populations do not extensively mix.